 The Friday night introductory session will be an opportunity to meet and greet and play some tunes.
-On Saturday there will be classes and workshops and on Saturday evening there will be a concert/session of tutors and participants.
-On Sunday there will be more classes, workshops and a concert.
+On Saturday there will be classes and workshops and on Saturday evening there will be a illustrated presentation "Bagpipeology" with Alan Jones and Gordon Mooney followed by a session.
+On Sunday there will be more classes, workshops and a concert of tutors and participants.
 The event ending by 18.00pm on Sunday.

 The Tutors Confirmed so far are:-

 We are very excited to be holding a Piper's Rendezvous in Canada at the beautiful Orford Music School, Orford, Quebec near Magog on the weekend of 12th to 14th October.
 The event is supported by the Lowland and Border Pipers Society.
 If you are coming from the USA you will need a passport and the Canadian Border is very friendly as are the Quebec people who, beside their natural French, usually have good English.

 All participants will stay at the Orford Music School and can check in after 4.00pm on Friday 12th October and will vacate their rooms by 11.00am on Sunday 14th October.

 Orford Music facility offers plenty of room for us to play music